gnosisguild/CLA/README.md

 ## Assignment

-You agree that Gnosis may assign this Agreement, and all of its rights, obligations and licenses hereunder.
+You agree that Gnosis Guild may assign this Agreement, and all of its rights, obligations and licenses hereunder.